toliva/ConnectivityContent/apis/Product-API/03-guides.md

 # FAQ & Guides
 This section contains various Frequently Asked Questions, as well as documentation that will help partners understand how Expedia works, and also how to use the product API to correctly reflect partner's intent when managing room types and rate plans.

+## How to Get Started for First Time API Users
+In order to get started with using the API, it is required to register with Expedia and obtain API credentials.
+It is also possible to obtain the rights to use a test property to run some tests before going to production with a new integration.

+To obtain credentials, partners should send an email to eqcss@expedia.com.

 ## Understanding Expedia Lodging Data Model
 In the Expedia lodging data model, properties, room types and rate plans are stored according to the following hierarchy:
 - Each property has 0 or more room types